anngdinh/vcontainer-helm-infra-documentation/src/helm-charts/english/writing.md

 In conclusion, while both railways and roads are important, I think governments should prioritize railways because they are better for the environment and can solve issues like traffic congestion in urban areas.
 At the same time, maintaining roads for local transportation is also essential.
 `

+### Nowadays people depend on technology for leisure activities.
+Is this a positive or negative development?